Switchers For Specific Patterns On Specific Objects In 3dsmax

 Another way I could do this is to unwrap all 3 objects into a single quadrant, make sure they don't overlap, and then painting a single map for the dirt.

 This can work, but it has some disadvantages.
 Say you want to paint your dirt high res.
 If you paint 3 separate maps, you can probably get away with making each map say 1000x1000 pixels in size.
 To get that same resolution on your objects in a single map, that single map may have to be as big as 4000x4000 pixels.
 Which could mean a lot of wasted texture memory, not to mention a slower file to deal with in photoshop.
-And some renderers don't work as well with single giant maps.
-For example, mudbox works better with lots of smaller maps than a few larger maps, since the smaller maps can fit in the limited memory on your graphics card.
+And some renderers don't work as well with single giant maps due to memory problems.
+UDIMs can also solve this, but not every 3d app has good UDIM support.
+So here's an alternative method.

 and then lets paint 3 masks that will reveal dirt on the nose cone, white reveals dirt, black is the original metal.